-Scale what works: Support and increase funding for existing federal programs that have been proven effective, including making Section 8 Housing Choice Vouchers (HCVs) available to all eligible households, supporting Continuum of Care Homeless Assistance Grants, Emergency Solutions Grants (ESG), HOME Investments Partnerships Program (HOME), Housing Opportunities for Persons With AIDS (HOPWA), the Low-Income Housing Tax Credit (LIHTC), Preservation and Reinvestment Initiative for Community Enhancement Program (Manufactured Housing Program), Pathways to Removing Obstacles to Housing Program (PRO Housing), and Community Development Block Grants (CDBG), including increasing the public services cap and permanent authorization of the CDBG-Disaster Response program.
+Scale what works: Support and increase funding for existing federal programs that have been proven effective, including making Section 8 Housing Choice Vouchers (HCVs) available to all eligible households, supporting Continuum of Care Homeless Assistance Grants, Emergency Solutions Grants (ESG), HOME Investments Partnerships Program (HOME), Housing Opportunities for Persons With AIDS (HOPWA), the Low-Income Housing Tax Credit (LIHTC), Preservation and Reinvestment Initiative for Community Enhancement Program (Manufactured Housing Program), Pathways to Removing Obstacles to Housing Program (PRO Housing), and Community Development Block Grants (CDBG), including increasing the public services cap and permanent authorization of the CDBG-Disaster Recovery program.

 Build on the HUD-Veterans Affairs Supportive Housing (HUD-VASH) model by creating a comprehensive HUD-HHS program to help families and individuals experiencing homelessness who have behavioral health, mental health or substance abuse issues, or other barriers to assistance.
 In addition, permanently authorize the HUD-VASH program.